Tap the Agile Power of Your Relational Web

 Understanding the Dynamics of Your Relational Web

-The Relational Web is woven into each of the other five dynamics of agility and is at the center of the Agility Shift model, for a reason.
-All of my prior research and experience helping organizations become more agile and innovative showed a link between the size and diversity of the Relational Web to individuals, teams and the entire organization’s ability to be agile.
+The Relational Web is woven into the other five dynamics of agility and is at the center of the Agility Shift model for a reason.
+All of my prior research and experience helping organizations become more agile and innovative showed a link between the size and diversity of the Relational Web to individuals, teams, and the entire organization’s ability to be agile.

 We were surprised and excited by additional correlations we found between an individual’s Relational Web and other agility-enhancing behaviors.
 For example, those who report intentionally making and building connections that expand their Relational Web are also significantly more likely to practice other key behaviors linked to overall agility.
 These include evaluating the diversity of relationships to ensure access to multiple perspectives, effectively making sense and meaning of what is happening when things don’t go as planned, and intentionally becoming aware of new resources in the environment.